Martymarcc/Sku-api-data-Processing/README.md

 - `main.py`: Contains the main script to execute the data processing.
 - `requirments.txt`: Containts the required libraries
 - `README.md`: This file providing information about the project.
+- `filtered_records.json`: File containing all filtered reccords from API